Active Substance: roflumilast

 Daliresp must not be used in patients who have moderate or severe problems with their liver.
 For the full list of restrictions, see the package leaflet.

 Why has Daliresp been approved?

 The CHMP noted that there was a need for new COPD treatments and that the main studies showed a modest benefit of Daliresp in patients with severe COPD.
 This benefit was seen on top of the effects of the treatments that the patients were already receiving.
 After considering all of the available data on the effects of the medicine, the Committee decided that Daliresp’s benefits are greater than its risks and recommended that it be given marketing authorisation.

-The company that makes Daliresp will ensure that healthcare professionals who will prescribe the medicine in all Member States of the European Union (EU) are provided with educational materials containing information on the medicine’s side effects and how it should be used.
+In addition, the company that makes Daliresp will ensure that healthcare professionals who will prescribe the medicine in all Member States of the European Union (EU) are provided with educational materials containing information on the medicine’s side effects and how it should be used.
 The company will also provide cards for patients, telling them what information that they need to give their doctor about their symptoms and past illnesses to help the doctor know whether Daliresp is appropriate for them.
 The card will include an area where patients can record their weight.

 Other information about Daliresp

 The European Commission granted a marketing authorisation valid throughout the European Union for Daliresp on 28 February 2011.
-The marketing authorisation is valid for five years, after which it can be renewed.

 This authorisation was based on the authorisation granted to Daxas in 2010 (‘informed consent’).

 For more information about treatment with Daliresp, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.

 Source: European Medicines Agency